ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-I want to reach 100 ranked maps, but aside from that, I don’t have many goals.
+I want to reach 100 ranked maps, but aside from that, I don't have many goals.
 I'd like to make more memorable maps of my favorite songs, but more than anything, I just want to enjoy the game itself.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>